 An introduction to plant and animal biology for science majors.
 Topics include plant structure and growth, resources for plants, plant reproduction, plant responses to signals, animal internal environment organization and regulation, animal nutrition, circulation and gas exchange, the immune system, reproduction and development, neurons, synapses, and signaling, nervous and sensory systems, and motor mechanism and behavior.
+Concurrent enrollment in BIOL146 is required.
 (Prerequisites: BIOL140 and BIOL141 or equivalent with a C or higher.)